Properties and baroclinic instability of stratified thermal upper-ocean flow: Introduction

 \section{Introduction}

-The uppermost part of the ocean, i.e., above the main thermocline including the mixed layer, is characterized by the ubiquitous presence of highly energetic mesoscale (20--300 km) eddies (vortices) with life spans of weeks to months which dominate horizontal transport and are important contributors to vertical transport with consequences for the overall biogeochemical cycle (e.g., \cite{McGillicuddy-16} and references therein).
-In recent decades, high-resolution numerical simulations and field observations have revealed that vertical transport is also influenced by motions at submesoscales (1--10 km) in the form of Kelvin--Helmholtz-like vortices that roll up along density fronts (e.g., \cite{Mahadevan-16} and references therein).
+The uppermost layer of the ocean, encompassing the region above the main thermocline, including the mixed layer, is marked by the widespread presence of highly energetic mesoscale eddies (20–300 km) with lifespans ranging from weeks to months.
+These eddies exert a dominant influence on horizontal transport and significantly contribute to vertical transport, thereby impacting the overall biogeochemical cycle \cite[e.g.,][and references therein]{McGillicuddy-16}.

+Recent advancements in high-resolution numerical simulations and field observations have shed light on the role of submesoscale motions (1–10 km) in vertical transport dynamics.
+These motions manifest as Kelvin–Helmholtz-like vortices that form along density fronts and play a significant role in shaping vertical transport processes \cite[e.g.,][and references therein]{Mahadevan-16}.

-Mesoscale motions are well described by quasigeostrophic (QG) theory, valid, roughly speaking, for length scales of the order of the gravest baroclinic (i.e., internal) Rossby radius of deformation and time scales much longer than the inverse of the Coriolis parameter \citep{Pedlosky-87}.
+Mesoscale motions are well described by quasigeostrophic (QG) theory, valid, roughly speaking, for length scales of the order of the gravest baroclinic (i.e., internal) Rossby radius of deformation and time scales much longer than the inverse of the Coriolis parameter \cite{Pedlosky-87}.
 The simplest QG model, capable to provide a minimal description of mesoscale upper-ocean flow, has a layer of constant density, limited from above by a rigid lid and from below by a soft interface with an infinitely deep layer of quiescent fluid.
-Using notation introduced by Ripa \cite{Ripa-JFM-95}, we will refer to this model as the \emph{HLQG} for including a \emph{h}omogeneous (density) \emph{l}ayer.
-Submesoscale motions, with smaller length scales and faster time scales than mesoscale motions, are, in principle, beyond the scope of QG theory \citep{McWilliams-16}.
-However, based on numerical simulations, an interesting observation has been recently made \cite{Holm-etal-22} that submesoscale motions can indeed be represented by a QG model with one layer when lateral inhomogeneity is allowed in the buoyancy (temperature) field.
-Such simulations revealed sub-deformation scale (i.e., submesoscale) vortex rolls akin to structures commonly observed in surface ocean color pictures acquired by satellites.
-A result of a simulation of that type as produced by ourselves along with an outstanding cloud-free ocean color image revealing submesoscale vortices are shown in Fig.\ \ref{fig:color}.
+Using notation introduced by \cite{Ripa-JFM-95}, we will refer to this model as the \emph{HLQG} for including a \emph{h}omogeneous (density) \emph{l}ayer.
+Submesoscale motions, with smaller length scales and faster time scales than mesoscale motions, are, in principle, beyond the scope of QG theory \cite{McWilliams-16}.
+However, based on numerical simulations, an interesting observation has been recently made by \cite{Holm-etal-21}, who noted that submesoscale motions can indeed be represented by a QG model with one layer when lateral inhomogeneity is allowed in the buoyancy (temperature) field.
+Such simulations revealed sub-deformation scale (i.e., submesoscale) Kelvin--Helmholtz-like vortex rolls reminiscent of structures commonly observed in surface ocean color pictures acquired by satellites.
+A result of a simulation of that type along with an outstanding cloud-free ocean color image revealing submesoscale vortices are shown in Fig.\ \ref{fig:color}.